Here are answers to our most frequent questions about the Virginia Opossum.

 This is a common belief, but it isn’t true.
 Their tail is “prehensile,” meaning it’s muscular and can be used for grasping.
 It isn’t strong enough to support the weight of their body for long, however.
 Some authorities say opossums never hang by their tail, but some people have witnessed it for themselves.

-How to keep opossums out of yard
+How to keep opossums out of the yard

 The best way to discourage them is to remove attractants.
 Don’t leave leftover pet food outdoors.
 Pick up fallen fruit.
 Make sure there are no openings under porches and sheds for them to nest in.
-If you fear them, don’t.

 Caring for a baby opossum